Frequently asked questions

 How can I get hired as a Cybersecurity professional without a degree?

 CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
 This is why: The DOD-8570 regulation is a lesser-known government regulation.
-It has been technically updated to DOD-8140.
-However, it still uses the DOD-8570 chart.
+Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
 It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
 CompTIA Security+ is usually the minimum required.
-This certification is requested by companies even if they will not work for the government.
-If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.
+This certification is required by even companies that are not going to work with the government.
+These certifications are highly desirable and will help you to be placed.

 What's next if I want to get started?